-Ballast can be used provided it is secured in such a way that tools are required for its removal.
+Ballast can be used provided it is secured in such a way that tools are required for its removal and that it remains immobile with respect to the sprung mass in its entirety.
 It must be possible to fix seals if deemed necessary by the FIA technical delegate.

-Ballast designated for the sole purpose of achieving the driver mass specified in Article 4.6.2 must:
+Ballast designated for the sole purpose of achieving the driver mass specified in Article 4.6.2 must :

 - a.
 Be entirely located to the car between the front and rear extent of the cockpit entry template. - b.
 Be attached securely to the survival cell and sealed by the FIA. - c.
 Be clearly identified. - d.
-Have a density greater than 8000Kg/m.
+Have a density greater than 8000Kg/m3.